influxdata/docs-v2/content/influxdb/v2.0/write-data/best-practices/resolve-high-cardinality.md

 - **Writing log messages to tags**.
 If a log message includes a unique timestamp, pointer value, or unique string, many unique tag values are created.
 - **Writing timestamps to tags**.
 Typically done by accident in client code.
-- **Unique values that grow over time set as tags** For example, a user ID tag may work at a small startup, but may begin to cause issues when the company grows to thousands of users.
+- **Unique tag values that grow over time** For example, a user ID tag may work at a small startup, but may begin to cause issues when the company grows to hundreds of thousands of users.

 ### Count unique tag values